scottie-l/reading-notes/reading-notes-201/class-04.md

 Fixed Position: Like absolute, but requires values.

 Overlapping Elements: Z-index= Used when boxes overlap.
-Use Z-index to choose which elememt is forward.
+Use Z-index to choose which element is forward.
 The higher the number, the more forward it is.

 Floating Elements: Move elements left or right.

-Colunms: Use `<div>` then width, float & margin.
+Columns: Use `<div>` then width, float & margin.

 Fixed width v.
 Liquid Layout= Fix will remain the same size, whereas liquid will stretch to fit the screen.
 Fix uses pixels & liquid uses %.